 Contact our Field Services office at (818) 238-3800 if you need an additional container or a different size container for refuse, recycling, or green waste.
-A change fee of $8.39 per exchange visit will be applied.
+A change fee per exchange visit will be applied.
 You can schedule multiple cart exchanges per visit to avoid another change fee.

 What do I do if my containers aren't full?

 Black trash containers will be picked-up weekly.
 Please do not set out half-full recycling or green waste containers, if possible.
 Collecting full loads maximizes productivity.

 I have extra materials to dispose of.
 What can I do?